Why choose this course

 During your second year

-First and second-year students attend two intensive preparation weeks, Employability Week in the autumn and Professional Training week in February, which include sessions on preparing for your placement.
+In your first and second-year you’ll attend two intensive preparation weeks, Employability Week in the autumn and Professional Training week in February, which include sessions on preparing for your placement.

-Second year students will also have one-to-one meetings with an experienced team of placement tutors (one for each language), who can advise you on a placement that suits your abilities, interests and future career plans.
+In your second year you will also have one-to-one meetings with an experienced team of placement tutors (one for each language), who can advise you on a placement that suits your abilities, interests and future career plans.

 The preparation also includes sessions on: